Comparing cosmic shear nulling methods for Stage-IV surveys: Impact of nulling strategies on the cosmic shear power spectra

 \section{Impact of nulling strategies on the cosmic shear power spectra}

 The goal of the nulling methods we are considering is to mitigate the suppression on the cosmic shear signal due to baryon feedback, shown in Figure~\ref{fig:baryon_sup} for the BNT transformed (blue-dashed lines) and the de-correlated (red-dotted lines) cases.
 The BNT transformed case is only shown for the auto-correlations and close pairs of tomographic bins as the well separated bins have close to zero correlation by design.
-The `x-cor' case is shown for the highest three redshift bins as the lowest two redshift bins are used as the lens sample and the third bin is neglected to reduce overlap between lens and source galaxies.
+The `x-cor' case is shown for the highest three redshift bins as the lowest two redshift bins are used as the lens sample and the third bin is neglected to reduce overlap between lens and source galaxies \footnote{We tested this choice by checking the impact on cosmological parameter constraints when including the third redshift bin shown in~\ref{fig:nz} in the lens sample and found the constraint on $S_8$ to be biased by at least an additional $0.5 \sigma$ compared to the two lens bin case.}.
 The impact for the LUnul method is not shown here as the LUnul method operates in a transformed space (as described in Equation \ref{eq:LU}), with elements that are no longer indexed by the bin pair indices shown in Figure \ref{fig:baryon_sup}.
 Instead, we plot the sensitivity to high $k$ effects in Figure \ref{fig:LUnulplots} for the LUnul method.

 Figure~\ref{fig:krange-ratio} shows how different ranges of $k$ contributes to the cosmic shear power spectra at each $\ell$ -- this is shown for the standard, BNT and cross-correlation cases in orange, blue and red.
 In the standard case, the smallest scales $(k>0.5h/{\rm Mpc})$ dominate at $\ell > 1000$, and at low redshift these scales still contribute up to 10\% of the signal at $\ell \sim 500$.
 For reference this figure is also shown in the appendix, Figure~\ref{fig:krange}, as $C_{\ell}$ rather than as a ratio.